 Using SQL Server partitioning within a large database can help resolve some basic problems such as:

 To perform online partition reorganising, and now in 2014 you can do rebuilds online

 Your query can select the required partitions only, and not have to lock the entire table

 It is possible to mark older archived partitions as being Read Only, which then only requires the active partitions that are ReadWrite to be backed up.
 This reduces backup time, file size and recovery time.

 Move or remove, small or large volumes of data in the same database in seconds.

-I recently did some work for a transport company that were developing an in-house application which comprised of several .NET services that all shared and accessed the same data across a large database.
+I recently did some work for a transport company that was developing an in-house application that comprised of several .NET services that all shared and accessed the same data across a large database.

 The database that was being used at the time did not have any partitioning in place, about 70 tables existed, some tables taking millions of rows per day, using foreign key relationships on most tables, storing about 4TB per year in data.

 The in-house .NET service that had been created was struggling to retrieve the required data in an acceptable time frame.
 The .NET service was also suffering from continuous deadlocks from each service fighting to select, insert or update data in the same tables and SQL Server escalating locks between the related tables to guarantee integrity.
 The development team was also under a lot of pressure and had little to no time available due to other tasks and defects that had to be worked on, but still needed to resolve the performance issues.

 Then from a DBA perspective maintenance was a concern.
 With no partitioning, it meant entire indexes on tables had to be rebuilt, or reorganised and with about 10 million records per day, per table, this could slowly start to impact the database doing it on a regular basis.